mccutchen/go-httpbin/DEVELOPMENT.md

     make testci

+### WebSocket development

 When working on the WebSocket implementation, it can also be useful to run those integration tests directly, like so:

     make testautobahn

+Use the `AUTOBAHN_CASES` var to run a specific subset of the Autobahn tests, which may or may not include wildcards:

+    make testautobahn AUTOBAHN_CASES=6.*
+    make testautobahn AUTOBAHN_CASES=6.5.*
+    make testautobahn AUTOBAHN_CASES=6.5.4

 ### Test coverage